I Have a Dream: Speech title and the writing process

 The March on Washington Speech, known as "I Have a Dream Speech", has been shown to have had several versions, written at several different times.
 It has no single version draft, but is an amalgamation of several drafts, and was originally called "Normalcy, Never Again".
 Little of this, and another "Normalcy Speech", ended up in the final draft.
 A draft of "Normalcy, Never Again" is housed in the Morehouse College Martin Luther King Jr. Collection of the Robert W. Woodruff Library, Atlanta University Center and Morehouse College.
 The focus on "I have a dream" comes through the speech's delivery.
-Toward the end of its delivery, noted African-American gospel singer Mahalia Jackson shouted to King from the crowd, "Tell them about the dream, Martin."
-King departed from his prepared remarks and started "preaching" improvisationally, punctuating his points with "I have a dream."

-The speech was drafted with the assistance of Stanley Levison and Clarence Benjamin Jones in Riverdale, New York City.
+Toward the end of its delivery, King departed from his prepared remarks and started "preaching" improvisationally, punctuating his points with "I have a dream."
+In the church spirit, Mahalia Jackson lent her support from her seat behind him, shouting, "Tell 'em about the dream, Martin!" just before he began his most famous segment of the speech.
+Taylor Branch writes that King later said he grasped at the "first run of oratory" that came to him, not knowing if Jackson's words ever reached him.The speech was drafted with the assistance of Stanley Levison and Clarence Benjamin Jones in Riverdale, New York City.
 Jones has said that "the logistical preparations for the march were so burdensome that the speech was not a priority for us" and that, "on the evening of Tuesday, Aug.
-27, [12 hours before the march] Martin still didn't know what he was going to say".
+27, (12 hours before the march) Martin still didn't know what he was going to say".